checosdovalina/StoryGenius/replit.md

 The backend is a modular Express.js application with TypeScript.
 It uses `Passport.js` with a Local Strategy for session-based authentication, `scrypt` for password hashing, and PostgreSQL for session storage. `Zod` provides type-safe data validation, and a centralized error handling system offers Spanish translations for common HTTP errors.

 ## Database Design
-The system uses PostgreSQL with Drizzle ORM.
+The system uses PostgreSQL (Neon serverless) with Drizzle ORM.
 The schema includes tables for `Users`, `Tournaments`, `Courts`, `Matches`, `Tournament Registrations`, and `Player Statistics`, all interconnected through defined relationships.
+The DATABASE_URL is configured as a Replit Secret for secure connection to the external Neon database.

 ## Authentication & Authorization
 The system employs session-based authentication with a hierarchical multi-tenant role-based access control (RBAC).
 Passwords are hashed using Node.js `crypto.scrypt`.
 RBAC includes global roles (`superadmin`) and tournament-scoped roles (`tournament_admin`, `organizador`, `arbitro`, `escrutador`, `jugador`).
 Authorization checks on all backend endpoints verify authentication, resource existence, and permissions based on both global and tournament-specific roles.